sughoshdeshpande7/Time_Series_Forecasting/Microsoft_Stock_Trend_Prediction/README.md

 # Microsoft Stock Trend Prediction: Deep Learning Project Overview
 ![Top Language](https://img.shields.io/github/languages/top/sughoshdeshpande7/Time_Series_Forecasting?color=purple)
 [![Yahoo Finance](https://img.shields.io/badge/Yahoo%20Finance-MSFT%20Prices-informational?logo=yahoo)](https://finance.yahoo.com/quote/MSFT)
-* Built a model to predict the stock prices of Microsoft Corporation.
+* Built a model to predict the stock trend prices for any stock.
-* Trained the model on data for 10 years from 19/07/2013 to 19/07/2023 based on the NASDAQ historical data from yahoo finance.
+* Trained the model on data for 13 years from 21/07/2010 to 21/07/2023 based on the historical data from yahoo finance.
 * Performed Time Series Analysis on the closing stock prices per day as a target variable.
-* Used LSTM RNN layers to build the model .
+* Used LSTM RNN layers to build the model.
+* Built a web app for the deployment of the model using streamlit app framework.

 ## Code and Resources Used
 ![Python Badge](https://img.shields.io/badge/Python-3.11.3-black?logo=python)